brettjrea/Ubuntu-Build-A-Server-ISO/README.md

 # Ubuntu-Build-A-Server-ISO
 ***

-## This is
+## A Linux script and developer ready preseed.cfg for fast deployment.
-A Linux script that takes a preseed file and bakes it into a Ubuntu netinstaller ISO for unattended install and configuration of a minimal Ubuntu server.
+This is a linux script that takes a preseed file and bakes it into a Ubuntu netinstaller ISO for unattended install and configuration of a minimal Ubuntu server.

 The preseed file is already configured to install a developer ready LAMPstack and can be used as is or adjusted as necessary see the [Wiki](https://github.com/Techintheclouds/Ubuntu-Build-A-Server-ISO/wiki/Welcome) for more details on common adjustments.
 ***